uifi95/famly-growth-fullstack-challenge/answers.md

 Refactored the code a little bit on FE and added unit tests for the bug. you can run `yarn test` after running `yarn` locally to test this, or run it in Docker with the console, no need for any install there

+## 4

+I would make a nice datetime handling system, saving in UTC dates in the DB and using a date library on the FE that processes UTC date strings, but it is out of scope of this task.